stevespringett/Alpine/example/README.md

 =========

-This application highlights and demonstrates some of the features of Alpine by letting you run Alpine in your local environment.
+This application highlights and demonstrates some of the features of Alpine by letting you run an example Alpine application in your local environment.

 Getting Started
 -